Center for Global Health

 Medical Anthropology in Arizona is a scholarly network advancing medical anthropology across the state.
 The network encourages cutting-edge training, career support for graduates, sharing of best practices, and cross-institution collaborative research at all career stages.

-Our inaugural meeting was a full day of presentations and conversations at the Native American Cultural center at Northern Arizona University (NAU) in Flagstaff in August 2023.
+Our inaugural meeting was a full day of presentations and conversations at the Native American Cultural Center at Northern Arizona University (NAU) in Flagstaff in August 2023.

-Our next in-person event is planned for Friday, October 25, 2024 in Phoenix at ASU, hosted by the Center for Global Health at Arizona State University (ASU).
+Our next in-person event is planned for Friday, February 28th, 2025 in Phoenix at ASU, hosted by the Center for Global Health at Arizona State University (ASU).
 For more information contact Miranda Bellah.

 Fill out this form to become a member and receive all updates and new information.